-The Panel should review performance against the reliability standard for generation and bulk transmission.
-This would require consideration of actual observed levels of maximum expected unserved energy (USE) over the previous financial year.
-Consideration should also be given to actual and forecast supply and demand conditions.
+(USE) over the previous financial year, as well as projections and forecasts of expected levels of USE in future years.
+As such, consideration should be given to actual and forecast supply and demand conditions, by way of providing context and explanation as to the potential causes and drivers of these historic and forecast USE outcomes..
 This may assist the Panel to form a view on whether any underlying changes to reliability performance have, or are expected to have, occurred.

 The Panel should also consider AEMO's use of the reliability safety net mechanisms over the previous financial year.
 This includes incidents of, and reasons for, the use of directions and the Reliability and Emergency Reserve Trader (RERT) mechanism.
+It also includes consideration of the frequency of AEMO's issuance of lack of reserve notices over the previous year.

-Security performance of the power system
+• Security performance of the power system, historic and forecast

-The Panel should review performance of the power system against the relevant technical standards.
+The Panel should review historic performance of the power system against the relevant technical standards.
 In particular, the Panel should have regard to: frequency operating standards; voltage limits; interconnector secure line rating limits; system stability; and any other factors that the Panel may consider relevant.
+The Panel should also consider any projections or forecasts of future power system security performance.
+The Panel should provide context and explanation on the potential causes and drivers of both historic and forecast power system security performance